penguinpatroller/Arduino_CSU_2019/README.md

 `dht.begin();`

-After this is done, you are ready to read from your *DHT-11* sensor. you can use the functions:
+After this is done, you are ready to read from your *DHT-11* sensor.
+You can use the functions:
 * dht.readHumidity();
 * dht.readTemperature(); //Return temperature in Celsius as a float
 * dht.readTemperature(true); //Return temperature in Fahrenheit as a float

-These should be all the functions necessary for this project!
+These should be all the functions necessary for this project.